CodeByDeepak/Node_Email_MailBot/README.md

 # Node_Email_MailBot
-This is simple nodejs script to watch the inbox and send autoreply to new unread email I am using googleapis to watch and send reply email Technology used: NodeJs
+This is simple nodejs script to watch the inbox and send autoreply to new mailer I am using googleapis to watch and send reply email Technology used: NodeJs
 PreRequisites: